wgoode3/react-notes/lifting-state.md

 }
 ```

 This app allows us to add items to a groceries list.
-If we decide that we want to modularize this, we can take the ```<ul>``` and make it it's own component.
+If we decide that we want to modularize this, we can take the ```<ul>``` and make it its own component.

 ```javascript